 REOCCURING DISCUSSION TOPIC: Is CNG still needed/useful?
 What do we want out of CNG.

-Conclusion: While the original reason for getting together was motivated by how the DMC’s
+Conclusion: While the original reason for getting together was motivated by cross-industries gathering to discuss how the DMC’s

-Development would affect the social, educational and non-profit sectors, and while there are several new citizen advocacy initiatives (In the City for Good, Compassionate Community, Racial Justice, CURE, Rochester Rising, etc.) and ways the non-profit community is working together, CNG continues to have a unique role in
+Development would affect the “people” component of the city (e.g. social, educational, non-profit sectors) and while there are several new citizen advocacy initiatives (In the City for Good, Compassionate Community, Racial Justice, CURE, Rochester Rising, etc.) and ways the non-profit community is working together, CNG continues to have a unique role in

-Developing a common understanding of the social sector needs and its formal and organic impact on the community.
+Developing a common understanding of the social sector needs and its formal and organic impact on the community, through multi-industry participation.

 Focusing on designing the city and county for the people.